 Fish Curry Rice is considered the Goans traditional dish, cooked and prepared in every household, poor and rich.

-Mackerels are the most common fish eaten with the rice and curry, for one it is a cheaper fish, easy to clean with fewer fish bones and a very tasty one indeed.
+Mackerels are the most common fish eaten with rice and curry, for one it is a cheaper fish, easy to clean with fewer fish bones, and a very tasty one indeed.

 Fish curry and rice are prepared nearly every day in local houses and most of the time extras such as vegetables (bhaji - भाजी ) or pickles are added, served.

-Christian's tend to cook it sweeter maybe more tangy, while the Hindus and Muslims more pungent spicy curries prepare.
+Christians tend to cook it sweeter maybe tangier, while the Hindus and Muslims more pungent spicy curries prepare.

 That's an individual preference choice.

-Since we are Christians and this recipe my mother in laws is, I 'll show you how to prepare the Christian fish curry rice with fried Mackerels, pumpkin bhaji & Aubergine Pickle.
+Since we are Christians and this recipe my mothers-in-law is, I'll show you how to prepare the Christian fish curry rice with fried Mackerels, pumpkin bhaji & Eggplant Pickle.

 1 cup peeled deveined small prawns or 6 slices mackerel fish